On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: The Gravitational and Electromagnetic Field Equations

 where $v^{\alpha}=\left(\gamma_vc, \gamma_v\vec v\right)$ is the four-velocity of the test particle, ${\cal J}^{\alpha}=\left(c\rho_{Q}, \vec J+\vec J_D \right)$, and $U^{\mu}=\left(\gamma_uc, \gamma_u\vec u\right)$ is the four-velocity of the charge distribution, and $\gamma_{v(u)}=\left(1-v^2(u^2)/c^2\right)^{-1/2}$.
 It is clear that $T^{\mu\nu}_{CC}$ should not be confused with an energy-momentum tensor.
 In the Newtonian limit, when $v/c<<1$, $T^{00}_{CC}=0$.
-Notice that the third term in eq.(26) which is due to the electromagnetic field of the object does not appear in our scheme.
-This is due to the same reason that the energy-momentum tensor of the gravitational field of the object does not appear on the right-hand sides of the equations (25) and (26).
+Notice that the second term on the right - hand side of Eq. (\ref{eqn:ein-2}) is replaced by the $T_{CC}^{\mu\nu}$ term in Eq. (\ref{eqn:modif}) while the third term on the right - hand side of Eq. (\ref{eqn:ein-2}) which is due to the electromagnetic field of the object does not appear in our scheme.
+This is due to the same reason that the energy-momentum tensor of the gravitational field of the compact object does not appear on the right - hand sides of the Eqs. (\ref{eqn:modif}) and (\ref{eqn:ein-2}).
 In our scheme the effects of the free gravitational and electromagnetic fields (which are due to the compact object) on the spacetime geometry are already implicitly included by the left-hand side of the equations.
-To avoid any confusion, let us emphasize once again that the first term on the right-hand side of eq.(25) is the matter tensor due to mass-energy and is the only source of gravity.
+To avoid any confusion, let us emphasize once again that the first term on the right-hand side of Eq. (\ref{eqn:modif}) is the matter tensor due to mass-energy and is the only source of gravity.
 The second term, with a different coupling from the first, is the charge-current tensor and contributes to the electromagnetic field only.
-This is because, in our scheme, the modified GR described by eq.(25) is the metric theory of gravitation and electromagnetism.
+This is because, in our scheme, the unified GR described by Eq. (\ref{eqn:modif}) is the metric theory of gravitation and electromagnetism.
 Of course, there is the possibility that it might also be the metric theory of weak and strong interactions.
-In the presence of weak and strong charges the right-hand side of eq.(25) may actually be containing terms whose forms we do not know at present.
+In the presence of weak and strong charges the right-hand side of Eq. (\ref{eqn:modif}) may actually be containing terms whose forms we do not know at present.
 However, for this to happen the form of these interactions must be similar to those of gravity and electromagnetism.
-Currently, this seems not to be the case and is an open question that deserves further study.
+Currently, this seems not to be the case and is an open question that deserves further study \footnote{It seems that all the interactions related to forces representable by potentials curve the spacetime independently.}.